top of page

 • Artist Bio (1–3 paragraphs)

-• Artist Statement (briefly describing your background, practice, and themes explored—1–3 paragraphs)
+• Artist Statement (1–3 paragraphs on your background, practice, and themes)

 • Exhibition Summary (include concept, intended audience, layout or display considerations, and any costs to BDAC)